Efficient Minimization of Higher Order Submodular Functions using Monotonic Boolean Functions: Introduction

 \section{Introduction}

-\Vspace{-0.2cm} Many optimization problems in several domains such as operations research, computer vision, machine learning, and computational biology involve {\it submodular} function minimization.
+\Vspace{-0.2cm} Many optimization problems in several domains such as operations research, computer vision, machine learning, and computational biology involve submodular function minimization.
 Submodular functions (See Definition~\ref{def.sbf}) are discrete analogues of convex functions \cite{lovasz83}.
 Examples of such functions include cut capacity functions, matroid rank functions and entropy functions.
-Submodular function minimization techniques may be broadly classified into two categories: efficient algorithms for general submodular functions and more efficient algorithms for subclasses of submodular functions.
+Submodular function minimization techniques may be broadly classified into two categories: algorithms for general submodular functions and efficient and customized algorithms for subclasses of submodular functions.
 This paper falls under the second category.

 \paragraph{General solvers:} The role of submodular functions in optimization was first discovered by Edmonds when he gave several important results on the related poly-matroids \cite{Edmonds69}.
-Gr{\"o}tschel, Lov{\'a}sz and Schrijver first gave a polynomial-time algorithm for minimization of submodular function using ellipsoid method \cite{GrotschelLS81}.
-Recently several combinatoric and strongly polynomial algorithms \cite{Fleischer01apush-relabel,Iwata00afully,Iwata01acombinatorial,Schrijver2000} have been developed based on the work of Cunningham \cite{cunningham85}.
-The current best strongly polynomial algorithm for minimizing general submodular functions~\cite{orlin09} has a run-time complexity of $O(n^5L+n^6)$, where $L$ is the time taken to evaluate the function and $n$ is the number of variables.
+Gr{\"o}tschel, Lov{\'a}sz, and Schrijver first gave a polynomial-time algorithm for minimization of submodular function using ellipsoid method \cite{GrotschelLS81}.
+Recently several combinatorial and strongly polynomial algorithms \cite{Fleischer01apush-relabel,Iwata00afully,Iwata01acombinatorial,Schrijver2000,orlin09} have been developed based on the work of Cunningham \cite{cunningham85}.
+The current best strongly polynomial algorithm for minimizing general submodular functions~\cite{Lee2015} has a run-time complexity of $O(n^3 \log^2 n .
+E +n^4 {\log}^{O(1)} n)$, where $E$ is the time taken to evaluate the function, and $n$ is the number of variables.
 Weakly polynomial time algorithms with a smaller dependence on $n$ also exist.
-For example, to minimize the submodular function $f(x)$ the scaling algorithm of Iwata \cite{iwata03} has a run-time complexity of $O(n^4L+n^5)\log M$.
-As before, $L$ refers to the time required to compute the function $f$ and $M$ refers to the maximum absolute value of the function $f$.
+For example, Lee et al.~\cite{Lee2015} shows a method with a run-time complexity of $O(n^2 {\log}~nM .
+E + n^3 {\log}^{O(1)} nM)$, where $M$ is the maximum absolute value of the function values.